 Caramoan Island in Camarines Sur

 The Caramoan Islands are the Philippines secret paradise.
-This hidden gem in Camarines Sur is often dubbed the next El Nido, as island hopping from one serene spot to another is the best thing to do in the Caramoan Islands.
-Spend your days, journeying around the peninsula in search of white sand coves and limestone rocks and even look out for the filming location of the hit US TV show, Survivor.
+This hidden gem in Camarines Sur is often dubbed the next El Nido.
+Spend your days, island hopping around the peninsula in search of white sand coves and limestone rocks and even look out for the filming location of the hit US TV show, Survivor.

 Camarines Norte Philippines